'If you automatically assume that you understand someone, chances are you won't'

 Ignoring the dozens of student-owned and families' owls, he took a moment to stare at the bright white snowy owl that he now knew belonged to Alex - Hedwig as it was apparently called - it was, he had to admit, the most beautiful owl he had ever seen, before he moved past her, and made his way up the small staircase, ignoring the dozens of owl droppings and small rodent skeletons, all the way to the very top where the school barn owls were kept.

-Selecting the best looking one of the batch, which wasn't really saying much as they all looked rather worn down, he attached the letter, complete with wax seal, to one of the owl's feet.
+Selecting the best looking one of the batch, which wasn't really saying much as they all looked rather worn down, he attached the letter, complete with a Slytherin House wax seal, given that he didn't have a personal one, to one of the owl's feet.
 The owl hooted once in recognition, before stretching his wings, and heading up, out of one of the owlery's large windows, and then southward, in the direction that he presumed Malfoy Manor was located.

-He honestly had no idea where Wiltshire was.
+Harry honestly had no idea where in Britain, Wiltshire was.

 Pleased with the outcome, though feeling slightly disappointed that he wouldn't be attending the ball, this year at least, he stood at the edge of one of the windows, watching the small brown shape flap it wings until he could no longer make out its outline against the early morning sky.
 He lingered for a moment, enjoying the feeling of the morning sun on his face and the crisp air in his nostrils, before making his way back down the stairs.